esrlabs/android-team/README.md

 Afterwards the script `./create_collage.sh` can be invoked to

-- downsize the photo (to avoid face recognition we only want a low resolution on the internet)
+- downsize the photo (for privacy reasons)
 - update the collage at `./static/team.png`